Honoring the Web of Life in Our Healing Relationships!

 Yet, this presents the healing artist with a particularly slippery slope when it comes to ethical, aligned behavior in working with clients while inducing non-ordinary states.
 These states present deep and specific vulnerabilities for both the client and the practitioner.

-To guide one through the process of discovering these vulnerabilities, Taylor follows a Chakra model to explore a full range of life concerns.
-As he guides us through these teachings, Sweigart interweaves the Wei Mai Vessels of Chinese Medicine and the Cycles of Aging and Development into the Chakra sequence to deepen understanding.
-The overall goal is to help you develop an exquisite, sophisticated “internal locus of control” for the choices and behaviors in your healing practice, life and relationships.
+To guide one through the process of discovering these vulnerabilities, Taylor follows fears and longings as they relate to a Chakra-based functional model to explore a full range of life concerns.
+As a 35 year clinical healing artist, Sweigart brings a wealth of case study experience to the ethical questions of working with the induction of non-ordinary states of consciousness.
+He artfully interweaves the Wei Mai Vessels and the Cycles of Aging and Development into the Chakra sequence to deepen therapeutic understanding.
+The course helps you to develop an exquisite, sophisticated “internal locus of control” for the choices and behaviors in your healing practice, life and relationships.

 In this journey, Matthew takes participants in and through the powerful teachings and invitations presented by Kylea Taylor, in her master work, The Ethics of Caring, Honoring the Web of Life in our Healing Relationships.
 With his 35 years of healing arts experience, 15 years in men’s groups and an uncanny knack for drawing out insight from written word, Matthew helps students dive deep and develop a rock solid “internal locus of control” when working with clients in non-ordinary states of consciousness.